Wolfman1219/tensorflow_malaria/README.md

 The repository contains the following files:

 - `malaria.py`: Python script for training the VGG19 model on a malaria image dataset.
-- `stanford.py`: Python script for training the VGG19 model on the Stanford Online Products dataset.
-- `bunny.py`: Python script for training the VGG19 model on a bunny image dataset.
 - `malaria_core.ipynb`: Jupyter notebook containing code for training and evaluating the malaria classification model.
-- `stanford_core.ipynb`: Jupyter notebook containing code for training and evaluating the Stanford Online Products classification model.
-- `bunny_core.ipynb`: Jupyter notebook containing code for training and evaluating the bunny classification model.

 ## Usage
 To install the necessary libraries.